invopop/jsonschema/README.md

 ## Versions

 This project is still under v0 scheme, as per Go convention, breaking changes are likely.
-Please pin go modules to branches, and reach out if you think something can be improved.
+Please pin go modules to version tags or branches, and reach out if you think something can be improved.

+Go version >= 1.18 is required as generics are now being used.

 ## Example